JamesMcN4242/AdventOfCode2021/README.md

 # AdventOfCode2021
 Repository to hold and compare solutions from advent of code 2021.
-Initially I planned to complete the first week in different languages, but now that I've passed that mark I'd like to continue it up to 12 days.
+Initially I planned to complete the first week in different languages, but after getting near that benchmark I extended it to be up to 12 days.
 12 days of Christmas?
 Nah.
 12 days of coding experimentation.

 Languages used per day so far:
 1. Python (regret not saving this for later)